rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

     - General
     - Developers
 metaTitle: "Announcing the launch of the ObjectRocket DBaaS Service Block"
-metaDescription: "Rackspace is launching production-tested datastores in a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform."
+metaDescription: "Rackspace is launching production-tested datastores in ObjectRocket, a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform."
 ogTitle: "Announcing the launch of the ObjectRocket DBaaS Service Block"
-ogDescription: "Rackspace is launching production-tested datastores in a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform."
+ogDescription: "Rackspace is launching production-tested datastores in ObjectRocket, a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform."
 ---

-Rackspace is launching production-tested datastores in a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform.
+Rackspace is launching production-tested datastores in ObjectRocket, a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform.

 <!-- more -->